I sing the body electric,

-That I am is of my body, and what identity I am, I owe to my body,
+That I am is of my body,

 Of all that I have had, I have had nothing except through my body,

-And what I should be I knew I should be of my body.
+And what I should be I knew I should be of my body,

-What belongs to me, that it does not yet spread in the spread of the universe, I owe to my body—
+What belongs to me, that it does not yet spread in the spread of the universe, I owe to my body.

 I comprehend no better life than the life of my body.